issaceee/isaac-vault/Readings/Texts/Paper 3/Moby Dick/Moby Dick.md

 ## ch.
 11
 - “there is no quality in this world that is not what it is merely by contrast.
 Nothing exists in itself.”

+## ch.
+12
+- “It is not down on any map; true places never are.”
+- “ he paddled off to a distant strait, which he knew the ship must pass through when she quitted the island.
+On one side was a coral reef; on the other a low tongue of land, covered with mangrove thickets that grew out into the water. ”

+Excerpt From
+Moby Dick (Oxford World's Classics)
+Herman Melville
+This material may be protected by copyright.